syncfusion-content/blazor-docs/blazor/sankey/events.md

         }
     }
 }
 {% endhighlight %}
 {% endtabs %}

 ## Key Points

-- Events are bound to the Sankey component using attributes that match the event names.
+- Events are linked to the Sankey component via attributes that correspond with event names.
-- Each event provides specific event arguments that contain relevant information about the event.
+- Each event delivers distinct event arguments, offering detailed information relevant to the event.
-- You can use these events to customize the appearance, behavior, or to perform additional actions based on user interactions.
+- These events facilitate customizing appearance, enhancing behavior, and executing additional actions based on user interactions.

 ## Customizing with Events

 ### LegendItemRendering

-Use this event to customize the appearance of legend items before they are rendered.
+This event allows you to adjust the appearance of legend items prior to rendering.
+You can tailor the visual style, such as colors and labels, to align with the application's design language or thematic consistency.
+Customization here can enhance visual coherence and aid user interpretation.

 ### NodeClick

-Respond to user clicks on nodes, allowing for interactive features or data updates.
+Utilize this event to trigger actions in response to user interactions with nodes, offering opportunities to display detailed information, update related UI components, or log interactions for analytic purposes.
+This event drives engagement by making visual data exploration more interactive and informative.

 ### LinkRendering

-Customize the appearance of links based on their properties or other conditions.
+Adjust the appearance of links for a more customized visualization, based on dynamic conditions such as link weight or status.
+By modifying visual properties like color or thickness, you can convey additional information through the visual representation of links, aiding user comprehension of complex networks.

 ### TooltipRendering

-Modify the content and appearance of tooltips for both nodes and links.
+Modify both the content and appearance of tooltips to deliver tailored real-time information relevant to the user's context.
+Tooltips can be adapted to reflect current node or link data, thereby enhancing user interaction and understanding through efficient data presentation.

 ## Advanced Event Usage

-You can combine multiple events to create more complex interactions.
-Here's an example that uses multiple events:
+For more complex interactions, multiple events can be combined effectively.
+Here's an example utilizing several events:

 {% tabs %}
 {% highlight razor %}